nestorcolt/tccw-knowledge-doc-agent/README.md

 # TCCW Knowledge Document Agent

-A sophisticated AI-powered document analysis and knowledge extraction system built with crewAI and AWS integration.
+A sophisticated AI-powered document analysis and knowledge extraction system now featuring Confluence integration for automated page creation.
 This system processes documents stored in S3, analyzes their content, and generates comprehensive documentation using a team of specialized AI agents.

 ## Architecture